-So, recently, I’ve started to diversify my set of online tools and win back a bit of my online privacy.
-Let’s take a look at some of these tools and what they bring to the table.
+I've started to diversify my set of online tools to win back a bit of privacy.
+Let's take a look at some of these tools and what they bring to the table.

 Not only do they not track you, but they are actually really good at search.
 And when they aren't, they allow you to easily search on Google by typing